 Substances that can shift our circadian rhythm are called chronobiotics.
-The most well-known of these is melatonin, a hormone involved in sleep that is naturally secreted about two hours prior to slumber.
+The most well-known of these is melatonin, an antioxidant and hormone involved in sleep that is naturally secreted about two hours prior to slumber.

 Under normal conditions, when melatonin is released in the evening, it suppresses the nervous system’s firing of the SCN and helps us prepare for overnight rest.
 However, when we’re exposed to light, our SCN signals our pineal gland to stop the production of melatonin, which is one reason that avoiding light at night is so crucial.